India looking at ways to assist its nationals in Ukraine | Business

 ''The government is looking at ways to extend assistance to Indians there,'' said a source.

-It is learnt that a series of meetings are underway to asses the situation and ways to extend assistance to Indians in that country.
+It is learnt that a series of meetings are underway to assess the situation and ways to extend assistance to Indians in that country.

-The situation in Ukraine deteriorated after President Putin announced a military operation against Ukraine, triggering serious concerns over the possibility of a full-scale military confrontation between the two countries.
+The situation in Ukraine deteriorated after President Vladimir Putin announced a military operation in Ukraine, triggering serious concerns over the possibility of a full-scale military confrontation between the two countries.

 Following Putin's announcement, Ukrainian President Volodymyr Zelensky said an ''invasion'' could be the beginning of a ''big war'' in Europe.